-Not-for-Profit Organizations or 501(c)(3) organizations are tax-exempt businesses that serve the community.
+Not-for-Profit Organizations, or 501(c)(3) organizations, are tax-exempt businesses that serve the community.
 There are 28 types of nonprofit organizations that qualify as a tax-exempt organization from various federal income taxes.
 Navigating through the intricacies of exempt organizations can be arduous and is best left to a skilled legal team like the tax lawyers at JD Katz: Attorneys at Law.
-Dedicated to you and ready to help your nonprofit succeed, our team is proud to serve charities and private foundations in Bethesda, Washington, DC, and across the country.
+Our proven tax attorneys are dedicated to you and ready to help your nonprofit succeed.
+Our legal team is proud to serve charities and private foundations in Bethesda, Washington, DC, and across the country.

 Types of Tax-Exempt Organizations

 The two exempt classifications of 501(c)(3) organizations are as follows: